xmatters/xm-labs-Freshservice/README.md

 6) Scroll down to the Content Section and check all the boxes available and click "Done".
 Click Activate on the top right of the screen, then done.

 7) Repeat steps 3-6 using the screenshot example below, and label it "Engage with xMatters".
-This time, paste the xMatters URL you got in step 7 in the "Callback URL" section when setting up the Webhook.
+This time, paste the xMatters URL you got in step 7 (xMatters Setup) in the "Callback URL" section when setting up the Webhook.

 <kbd>
   <img src="media/Engage checkbox automator.png">